 - Face deportation from the United States.

-If an inmate doesn’t fall into one of the above-mentioned categories, the Case Manager will likely transfer the inmate to a halfway house at the end of the sentence—provided that the inmate wants to transfer.
-Not all inmates want to transfer to a halfway house for the final portion of the sentence.
+If a person doesn’t fall into one of the above-mentioned categories, the Case Manager will likely transfer the inmate to a halfway house at the end of the sentence—provided that the inmate wants to transfer.
+Not all people want to transfer to a halfway house for the final portion of the sentence.
 As unlikely as it may seem, some inmates prefer to conclude their entire portion of confinement inside of a federal prison rather than transfer to a halfway house.

 Reasons that inmates may refuse to accept placement in a halfway house include:

-- Inmates may not want to transfer to halfway houses because they have grown comfortable in their current surroundings and do not want to endure another difficult or disruptive transition.
+- People may not want to transfer to halfway houses because they have grown comfortable in their current surroundings and do not want to endure another difficult or disruptive transition.

-- Inmates may not want to transfer to halfway houses because they do not want to have to contend with all of the new rules that the halfway house will impose.
+- People may not want to transfer to halfway houses because they do not want to have to contend with all of the new rules that the halfway house will impose.

-- Some inmates believe that living in a halfway house is too expensive.
+- Some people believe that living in a halfway house is too expensive.

 Although each individual must make up his own mind on whether a halfway house will serve his interests, at Prison Professor, we encourage individuals to leave prison at the soonest possible time.